-PHED 3240 - Current Issues and Trends in Fitness and Wellness Leadership
+PHED 3240 - Current Issues and Trends in Fitness and Wellness Leadership (3 /0/3)

-(3 /0/ 3) Health and Community Wellness Admission (CMWL) This undergraduate course gives students an overview of the current issues and trends in the health, fitness, and wellness industry, by providing quality opportunities for gaining in-depth knowledge of the most relevant topics impacting the field.
+Prerequisite: Health and Community Wellness Admission (CMWL)

+This undergraduate course gives students an overview of the current issues and trends in the health, fitness, and wellness industry, by providing quality opportunities for gaining in-depth knowledge of the most relevant topics impacting the field.
 The course specifically highlights career opportunities and code of conduct for professionals, legal issues and responsibilities, working with special populations, nutrition and weight control, fitness and wellness promotion, current certifications, healthcare, and the business of the industry.
 Additional content may vary based on recent trends related to epidemiology, exercise and aging, psychology of health and fitness, program adherence, research methods, exercise prescription and assessment, consumer choices, and sport concerns.

-PHED 3401 - Integrating Technology into Health and Physical Education
+PHED 3401 - Integrating Technology into Health and Physical Education (3 /0/3)

-(3 /0/ 3) Teacher Education Admission TE and (MEDT 2401 Minimum Grade: C or CISM 2201 Minimum Grade: C or CS 1030 Minimum Grade: C or GEOL 2002 Minimum Grade: C or CS 1000 Minimum Grade: C)
+Prerequisite: Teacher Education Admission TE and (MEDT 2401 Minimum Grade: C or CISM 2201 Minimum Grade: C or CS 1030 Minimum Grade: C or GEOL 2002 Minimum Grade: C or CS 1000 Minimum Grade: C or CS 1020 Minimum Grade: C)

 This course concentrates on ways to integrate technology into the health and physical education curriculum.
 Students will utilize the latest in technology to enhance instruction in the gym.
 Students will build on their basic computer skills and develop instructional proficiency in the following areas: (1) Georgia's Performance Standards for Curriculum, (2) Integration of Modem and Emerging Technologies into Instructional Practice, (3) Classroom Management in the Classroom and the Gymnasium, (4) New Designs for Teaching and Learning, and (5) Enhanced Pedagogical Practices.
 This course satisfies the Georgia Special Technology Requirement.
 Laboratory experiences will be included in the course.
 Requires a minimum of 9 hours of upper education course work.
+Requires a minimum of 9 hours of upper education course work.

-PHED 3500 - Educational Games, Gymnastics, and Dance
+PHED 3500 - Educational Games, Gymnastics, and Dance (0./4/2)